FionnT/Paula/README.md

 A completely free, responsive Photograpy site allowed for general use under CC-BA 4.0

+To Setup
+--

+Run:

+    npm install

+Followed by:

+    npm start (for dev)
+    npm build (for prod)

+License
+--
 See here for more details as well: https://creativecommons.org/licenses/by/4.0/

 You are free to: